Diphenhydramine Hcl Drug Details (Generic)

 How should I use Diphenhydramine?

-Take this medicine by mouth with a full glass of water.
-Follow the directions on the prescription label.
-Do not take your medicine more often than directed.
+Take this medication by mouth with a full glass of water.
+Follow the directions on the label.
+Take your doses at regular intervals.
+Do not take your medication more often than directed.
+To prevent motion sickness start taking this medication 30 to 60 minutes before you leave.

 Overdosage: If you think you have taken too much of Diphenhydramine contact a poison control center or emergency room at once.
 NOTE: Diphenhydramine is only for you.
 Do not share Diphenhydramine with others.